 - You may have a business house worth millions of dollars.
 But what if there isn't the manpower that suits the nature of the business?
 Hence, developing the manpower is of utmost importance.

-- Here is where HRM steps in, the process of which is enlisted below.
+- Here is where HRM steps in.

 - It demands the HR manager to first understand the business requirement.